patricktalmadge/bootstrapper/README.md

 ## Including Bootstrap

-**This package used to use Basset, which is now no longer being actively developed.
-If you used to use Basset for Bootstrapper alone then you'll need to delete any references to Basset and follow this new guide.**

 Include the Bootstrap files just like any other css and js files!
 Download Bootstrap and JQuery from the [Bootstrap site](http://getbootstrap.com), place them in your public folder and then include them like so:

 ```php